Seven ways to Prepare your House for Summer’s Heat

-Globally, 2020 tied for the hottest year on record, according to NASA.
-And with homeowners likely spending another summer at home working, cooling units are expected to be running on over-drive.
+Globally, the past seven years have been the hottest on record, according to researchers.
+And with many adopting a hybrid work schedule and spending more time at home during peak cooling hours, home cooling units are expected to be running on over-drive.

-Resideo’s data scientists looked at air-conditioning (AC) runtimes during the last two summers (2019 and 2020) in two separate states1.
-They found that, after controlling for weather and other factors, the average runtime for air conditioners increased by an average of nearly 12 minutes a day since the pandemic began.
+Resideo’s data scientists compared air-conditioning (AC) runtimes over two summers (2019 and 2020) in two separate states1.
+They found that, after controlling for weather and other factors, the average runtime for air conditioners increased by an average of nearly 12 minutes a day in 2020, as more people worked from home.
 And for energy-conscious users, the AC runtime nearly doubled (to 19.5 minutes a day) compared to those who didn't typically use schedules or geofencing to cool their home.

-On average, that’s a 6-10% increase in demand on each cooling system last summer.
+On average, that’s a 6-10% increase in demand on each cooling system.
 While that data may not surprise you, it’s startling when you consider new work-from-home trends and the compounded impact on your cooling system.

-"As work-from-home trends continue this summer and the increase in AC runtime is on-track with last year's trend, our data suggests that AC runtime is expected to increase up to 10% a day this summer," said Matt Robbins, vice president of Global Product Management, Comfort & Care at Resideo.
-"Any increase AC run time equals more use on the system, which can lessen the life of the system."
+"As work-from-home trends continue this summer, our data suggests that AC runtime increases up to 10% a day, compared to pre-pandemic levels," said Matt Robbins, vice president of Global Product Management, Comfort & Care at Resideo.
+"Any increase AC runtime equals more use on the system, which can lessen the life of the system."

 Seven Ways to Help Prepare for a Cool Summer